Kjw072892/group3-tetris/README.md

 and their functionality.
 - User Interface: The console was functioning well, however we faced some challenges with feedback that the game was paused.
-As a team, we figured out how to display the paused message such that on successive prints, there is feedback that the game is paused.
+As a team, we figured out how to display the paused message such that on successive prints, there is feedback that the game is actually paused.
 - Team Collaboration: Overall, Our team worked cohesively, balancing both in person and remote efforts.